mocs524/greybus-spec/source/special.rst

 Greybus Firmware Boot Stages
 """"""""""""""""""""""""""""

-Table :num:`table-firmware-boot-stages` defines the boot stages whose firmware can be requested from the AP via the Protocol.
+<GYBS.A.0207.001>Table :num:`table-firmware-boot-stages` defines the boot stages
+whose firmware can be requested from the AP via the Protocol.</GYBS.A.0207.001>

 .. figtable::
     :nofig: